AdelDfin/stupidApp/README.md

 # stupidApp
-In this stupid repository I'm going to try to write the whole same applicaion in both jQuery and vanila JavaScript
+In this stupid repository I'm going to try to write the whole same applicaion in both jQuery and vanila JavaScript APIs